Skip to Main Content

 Now that you have new attributes added to your map layer, you can use them change the counties' symbology to display the drug arrest rate data.

-• Double-click on the Drug Arrests By County, 2012 layer to open the Layer Properties window and select the tab Symbology.
+• Right-click on the Drug Arrests By County, 2020 layer and select Symbology

-• Since you want to display based on the quantity of drug arrests, but based on population, you select the value as DrugDispositions2012 and the normalization as Population2012.
+• Since you want to display based on the quantity of drug arrests in a county, but based on population, you select the value as FelonyDrugArrests_2020 and the normalization as POP2020.
 This means that the display will weight the drug arrests by the population of that county.
-So counties with a 200 drug arrests but a 50,000 person population are towards the higher end of the scale than one with the same number of arrests and a 500,000 person population.
-I'll show you how to calculate this value within the attribute table as well.
+So counties with a 200 drug arrests but a 50,000 person population will be towards the higher end of the scale than one with the same number of arrests and a 500,000 person population.
+I'll show you how to calculate this value within the attribute table as well, but if you just want to get a quick idea of what your data will look like, normalization is a good way to do that if you have a

 • Underneath where it says Classification there's a dropdown box next to Classes: that lets you select how many different classes this data will be divided into.
 Click on that box and choose 7.
 This means that there are 7 different grades from the lowest to the highest numbers, each corresponding with a color, that are available on your map.

-• For this run, you'll use Natural Breaks (Jenks).
-That method divides up the data into classes depending on where between the maximum and minimum there are natural lows in reported measurements between peaks,.
-So if you had a bunch of data about test score averages, and a lot of the averages were nearby each other at 68,70, and 71, with very little near 72, the class break would be near 72.
-By sliding the blue lines back and forth you can change the top and bottom values of these classes. if they don't work with what you want and switch the classification to Manual.
+• For this map, I'm using Natural Breaks (Jenks).
+That method divides up the data into classes depending on where between the maximum and minimum there are lows in how few records fall into those baskets.
+So if you had a bunch of records about test score averages, and a lot of the averages were nearby each other at 68,70, and 71, with very little near 72, the class break would be 72 so items with at least that score would be the start of a new class and 71 and below would be in another.

-• Some of the main other options you might use are
+• Some of the main other methods you might use are

 • Equal Interval - this method will place each class boundary an equal distance apart from the minimum to the maximum number regardless if any of the measurements fell into that class.
 So if you had 4 classes and the measurements ranged from 0 to 100, the boundaries would be at 25, 50, 75 and 100.